vichym/perspectiveapi-simple-server/README.md

 # A Simple Server for the Perspective API

-A simple demo server for use.
-It serves some static content from a specified directory, and provides proxy to the API in a way that enables the API-key to be kept private.
+This is a simple server used to make calls to Persepective API to evaluted comment from [Feedz](https://github.com/NatthaponSoisangwan/django-react).
+It provides proxy to the API in a way that enables the API-key to be kept private.
+This server is borrowed from [conversationai](https://github.com/conversationai/perspectiveapi-simple-server).

 ## Quickly trying it out
+Follow the steps below:
 ```
 # Install dependencies
 yarn install

 # Make sure the build directory is setup (has at least a copy of the template config)
 yarn run setup

 # Build the code (in build/)
 yarn run build

 # Start a dev server locally on port 8080
 yarn run start-dev
 ```
 Now you can visit `http://localhost:8080/` and you should get a "hello world!" page.

 ## Configuring the server